Table of Contents

 Organizations implement network monitoring for several reasons, and all of them contribute to the overall success of a business.
-Foremost is ensuring optimal performance of the network.
+Foremost is ensuring the optimal performance of the network.
 Even minor changes, like files not loading promptly, can significantly affect productivity levels.

 Also crucial is the security and safety of your network and data.
 Network administration is all about detecting those potential threats and stopping data leaks, preventing damage to your reputation and bottom line.

-Also, network monitoring can provide real cost-savings opportunities for businesses allocating resources.
+Also, network monitoring can provide real cost-saving opportunities for businesses allocating resources.
 They can discover which network elements are being heavily used (or overused) and which are under-used.
 These results can highlight unnecessary costs or identify network components needing an upgrade to maintain future performance.

 Network Monitoring Software

 Monitoring your network is essential as it helps to thwart attacks and address problems before they translate to financial loss.
 Network monitoring typically covers all network devices and scrutinizes availability, CPU and memory utilization, disk usage, and configuration.